urdadx/libre-gradients/README.md

 - styles
 - assets
 - helpers
+- Contexts
 - backend (firebase utils)
 - utils

 #### Disclaimer: ENV variables

-- You also need to create a [Firebase](https://firebase.google.com)) account for your Firebase API keys for user authentication
+- You also need to create a [Firebase](https://firebase.google.com) account inorder to get the API KEYS for user authentication
 - Create a `.env` file in the root directory to store all your env secrets

 ### Installation